Table of Contents

 About the Survey

-The Waterloo Region Community Wellbeing Survey is an important new resource designed to gather citizen perceptions on a variety of aspects linked to each of the Canadian Index of Wellbeing’s (CIW) eight interconnected domains of wellbeing: community vitality, healthy populations, democratic engagement, the environment, leisure and culture, education, living standards, and time use.
+The Waterloo Region Community Wellbeing Survey is an important new resource designed to gather citizen perceptions on a variety of aspects linked to each of the Canadian Index of Wellbeing’s (CIW) eight interconnected domains of wellbeing.

 Over 5,000 residents across the Region completed the survey.

-The Waterloo Region Community Wellbeing Survey asked residents how various factors related to wellbeing influence their overall health.
-The survey gathered perceptions on eight interconnected domains of wellbeing:
+The survey asked residents how various factors related to wellbeing influence their overall health.
+It gathered perceptions on the CIW’s eight interconnected domains of wellbeing:

 The following methods were used to encourage people 16 years and older living in Waterloo Region to take the survey:

 - An online survey was advertised through a variety of traditional and social media channels.

 - A personalized letter was sent to 40,000 randomly selected households across the Waterloo Region.

 - A targeted outreach was performed to specific populations that were identified as needing extra supports to complete the survey.

 - e.g. people living on a low income, immigrants/refugees, people living with physical or mental health challenges, the Mennonite community, youth, older adults, people who are experiencing trouble with the law, people with mental health or addiction issues, etc.